 - When the first cycle completes, open the washer and pull any inserts out that didn’t come out by themselves during the first cycle.
 At this step, I also typically unsnap any inserts that are snapped down for sizing to ensure a better wash.

-- Fill the “bleach” compartment again with vinegar and orange essential oil, and fill the detergent compartment with 1/2 tbsp. of homemade laundry soap (or about 1/3 of the normal amount you would use of your regular detergent; do NOT use a “free” or other hypoallergenic detergent because it’s hard on the material).
+- Fill the “bleach” compartment again with vinegar mix, and fill the detergent compartment with 1/2 tbsp. of homemade laundry soap (or about 1/3 of the normal amount you would use of your regular detergent; do NOT use a “free” or other hypoallergenic detergent because it’s hard on the material).

 - Run a “heavy-duty” cycle using the hottest temperature.

 - Hang all diapers, inserts, and bags to air dry.
 Technically, you can tumble dry the inserts, but they’ll last longer if you don’t.
 If possible, hang them outside.
-The wind and sun will really help with odor, and they’ll dry much faster.
+The wind and sun will really help with odor and any staining, and they’ll dry much faster.

 - Once a month, in place of your normal vinegar/oil mixture in the heavy-duty cycle, use bleach.
 You don’t want to bleach more often because it’s hard on the material, but definitely do it once per month.